tanveer-sayyed/simple_scheduler/README.md

         job_name : str, optional
             used to identify a job, defaults to name of the function to remove jobs use this name
+        number_of_reattempts : int, optional
+            defailt is 3
+            each event is tried these many number of times, but executed once reattempt_duration : int, optional
+            default is 10 secs
-        args : tuple(object,), optional
+            duration to wait (in seconds) after un-successful attempt args : tuple(object,), optional
             un-named argumets for the "target" callable
             the default is ()